The pros and cons of each fertilizer dust control method

 - Dust is controlled, never airborne.
 It stays where it’s meant to be, which protects the quality of fertilizer products.

-- There’s a low initial cost and low ongoing energy costs.
+- There’s a low initial cost and low ongoing energy costs associated with application equipment.

 - There’s a single application point.